vserranoc/refactored-waddle/README.md

 ### **Evaluation**
 We evaluate model performance throught:

-•	We would review the performance of the model based on different error measures MSE, MAE
+•	We would review the performance of the model based on receiver operating characteristic curve, or ROC curve.

 •	During training we would take care of filtering validation data in the training set